macen648/DCHandler.js/README.md

 Hides all handler console messages.

 ## AudioBoi
-My music bot that is built with DCHandler.
+My music bot that is built with DCHandler.js.

 ## Extra Resources
 - Discord documentation: